JNikolo/CCNY-Senior-Design/README.md

 **Key Features:**
-1. Enhanced Visualization: Incorporate advanced visualization tools to provide users with an intuitive understanding of how RAG models work.
-Visualize the retrieval process, attention mechanisms, and response generation to enhance the learning experience.
+1. Enhanced Visualization: Incorporate advanced visualization tools to provide users with an intuitive understanding of how RAG models performed.
+Visualize answer correctness histogram, document embedding similarity map.

-2. Integration with External APIs: Allow integration with external APIs or datasets to expand the capabilities of RAG Explorer.
+2. Integration with External APIs: Allow integration with external APIs or datasets to expand the capabilities of the application.
 Users can access specialized databases or domain-specific knowledge sources to enhance the retrieval process and generate more accurate responses.

 3. Customization Options: Provide users with the ability to customize various parameters of the RAG models, such as the retrieval strategy, generation settings, and input data sources.
 This flexibility enables users to tailor the platform to their specific use cases and preferences.

 4. Performance Metrics: Include performance metrics and analytics to evaluate the effectiveness of the RAG models.
 Measure response times, accuracy, and relevance of the generated responses to provide users with valuable insights into the model's performance and capabilities.

-5. **(Tentative)** Accessibility: Ensure that RAG Explorer is accessible to users with different levels of expertise and diverse backgrounds.
+5. **(Tentative)** Accessibility: Ensure that the app is accessible to users with different levels of expertise and diverse backgrounds.
 Provide user-friendly interfaces, clear documentation, and support for multiple languages to make the platform inclusive and accessible to all users.

+6. **(Not defined)** Improving RAG:
+   + Helps users with recommendations based on the performance metrics results using a fine-tuned LLM.
+The user tries again and the previous results are shown with the current ones.
+   + Ensures that RAG is improved using a user-feedback mechanism where people can post their rag parameters, and based on the feedback the team tries to improve it.
+   + Provides information, and external links to help users improve their systems.
+The results of a previous round and current round are shown, the user decides which one to use.

 ### Tools/Software to be used (tentative)
 - OpenAI API
 - HuggingFace
 - RAGAs
-- LLAMA 2
 - Langchain
 - Streamlit

 ### Background
 ---
 #### RAG Literacy